The Importance of Date Coding in the Food Industry

 Some manufacturers simply write "TETT," while others use "SKT" or simply the date.
 This discrepancy can confuse consumers and regulatory authorities.

-Solution: A clear and understandable format that complies with national and international standards should be used: Day/Month/Year or ISO format (YYYY-MM-DD).
+Solution: A clear and understandable format, conforming to national and international standards, should be used: Day/Month/Year or ISO format (YYYY-MM-DD).

 4. Wrong Ink or Tone Selection